Skip to main content

 - Photo Credit: National 4-H Council

-We are excited you are interested in joining the world's largest inclusive club where your interests come first, regardless of what they might be!
-Cooking, computing, sewing or crafting, we have something for you.
+We are excited you are interested in joining the world's largest inclusive club, where your interests come first, regardless of what they may be!
+Whether you enjoy cooking, computing, sewing, or crafting, we have something for you.
 You can live in the middle of town or out in the country, it doesn’t matter!
 There is definitely something pretty special about being a 4-H’er.
-Don't forget, we also reward you for a job well done - including scholarships for higher education!
+Don't forget, we also reward you for a job well done, including scholarships for higher education!

 • The Head - To think, to plan, to reason clearly;